Interactive Luminosity Masks

 Installation

-Goto to the Adobe Exchange page and press the ‘Free’ button and Adobe CC should do the rest.
+Go to the Adobe Exchange page and press the ‘Free’ button, and Adobe CC should do the rest.

 Usage

-After you successfully installed the panel you can open it via Window > Extensions > Interactive Luminosity Masks.
-When the panel window opens it will show the menu dialog:
+After you successfully install the panel, you can open it via Window > Extensions > Interactive Luminosity Masks.
+When the panel window opens, it will show the menu dialog:

-In the drop down list you can change between luminosity and saturation masks.
-The first 3 button let you create highlight, midtone or shadow masks.
+In the drop-down list, you can change between luminosity and saturation masks.
+The first three buttons let you create highlight, midtone, or shadow masks.
 The next button allows you to create zone masks.
-The next button create a complete luminosity masks with out any adjustments.
-The Saturation masks menu provides the identical functionality just creates masks based on saturation instead of luminosity.
+The next button creates a complete luminosity mask without any adjustments.
+The Saturation masks menu provides identical functionality, just creating masks based on saturation instead of luminosity.

-You need to have an document open before you can start creating luminosity masks
+You need to have a document open before you can start creating luminosity masks.

-Assuming you pressed the Highlights button the panel will create a few helper layers showning in the layer stack, show a preview of the luminosity masks in the main view and switch to the highlight dialog:
+Assuming you pressed the Highlights button, the panel will create a few helper layers shown in the layer stack, show a preview of the luminosity masks in the main view, and switch to the highlight dialog:

 This dialog has a slider on the top which allows you to control the amount of highlights the luminosity mask will select.
-Moving the slider to the left will select less highlights and moving the slider to right will select more highlights.
-Under the slider there are 4 button which allow you to fine tune the selection by incrementally adjusting the slider.
-At the bottom of the dialog you will find the various buttons to take action upon the chosen luminosity mask:
+Moving the slider to the left will select fewer highlights, and moving the slider to the right will select more highlights.
+Under the slider, there are four buttons which allow you to fine-tune the selection by incrementally adjusting the slider.
+At the bottom of the dialog, you will find the various buttons to take action upon the chosen luminosity mask:

 Zone Masks

-The zone mask are a tribute to Ansel Adams zone system.
-Unlike Adam’s zone system the interactive zone mask allow for a contigous selection of the luminosity range instead of just allowing 11 zones.
-After clicking on the ‘Zone Mask’ button the following dialog will appear:
+The zone masks are a tribute to Ansel Adams’ zone system.
+Unlike Adams’ zone system, the interactive zone masks allow for a contiguous selection of the luminosity range instead of just allowing 11 zones.
+After clicking on the ‘Zone Mask’ button, the following dialog will appear:

-On top of the this dialog there is a ‘Select Zone from Color’ button.
-Clicking this button will show the color picker dialog and allows the selection of a luminosity range by selecting a color directly from the picture.
+On top of this dialog, there is a ‘Select Zone from Color’ button.
+Clicking this button will show the color picker dialog and allow the selection of a luminosity range by selecting a color directly from the picture.
 The ‘Zone’ slider below selects the center value of the luminosity zone.
-The buttons below allow a more fine-grade selection of the luminosity zone value.
+The buttons below allow a more fine-grained selection of the luminosity zone value.
 The ‘Width’ slider adjusts the width of the zone (i.e., how many of the neighboring luminosity values are included in the selection).
-The buttons at the end of the dialog act exactly the same way as described in Highlight, Midtone and Shadow Masks.
+The buttons at the end of the dialog act exactly the same way as described in Highlight, Midtone, and Shadow Masks.

 Full Masks

-This option creates the complete luminosity mask without the any adjust ability and only the option to create layers/channels as previously described.
+This option creates the complete luminosity mask without any adjustability and only the option to create layers/channels as previously described.